 All conversions that the tool automatically creates use the Once per session counting method to more closely align with how Universal Analytics properties count goals.

 Universal Analytics properties can have several different goal types.
-These two goal types can be migrated using the tool:
+These 4 goal types can be migrated using the tool:

-- Destination goal: When a user lands on a specific page, such as a "thank you" or "confirmation" page
+- Destination: When a user lands on a specific page, such as a "thank you" or "confirmation" page

-- Event goal: When a user triggers a specific event, such as social recommendation, video play, or ad click
+- Event: When a user triggers a specific event, such as social recommendation, video play, or ad click

-The following types of goals can't be automatically migrated and won't appear in the tool: Pages/Screens per session goals, Duration goals, and Smart goals.
+Smart goals can't be automatically migrated and won't appear in the tool.

 Note: When migrating goals that use regular expressions, make sure to review the best practices to avoid creating any malformed goals.
 Learn more